What is Collaborative Law?

 The primary forum for negotiating an agreement is meetings with both parties, their two lawyers, and the other professionals.
 It usually takes several such team meetings to resolve all the issues.
 Between meetings, each party meets separately with his or her lawyer or other professionals.

 If you and your spouse want to end your marriage with dignity and respect and the possibility of an ongoing relationship as co-parent or friends, Collaborative Practice Divorce is for you!

 Divorce is never easy.
 Family conflict can exhaust the emotional and financial resources of both spouses, and destroy any remaining respect between them.
-Especially when children are involved, this is a tragic way to end a relationship.
+Especially when children are involved, this situation is a tragic way to end a relationship.

 The traditional process of getting a lawyer, filing papers, engaging in “discovery,” and going before a judge makes a difficult situation immeasurably worse.
-The Collaborative Practice Divorce provides an alternative that supports you with legal, emotional, and financial expertise.
+The Collaborative Practice Divorce provides an alternative which supports you with legal, emotional, and financial expertise.